playcanvas/developer.playcanvas.com/content/en/tutorials/mouse-input.md

         this.entity.render.meshInstances[0].material = this.redMaterial.resource;
     }

-    // If the left mouse button is pressed, change the cube color to green if (event.button === pc.MOUSEBUTTON_MIDDLE) {
+    // If the middle mouse button is pressed, change the cube color to green if (event.button === pc.MOUSEBUTTON_MIDDLE) {
         this.entity.render.meshInstances[0].material = this.greenMaterial.resource;
     }

-    // If the left mouse button is pressed, change the cube color to blue if (event.button === pc.MOUSEBUTTON_RIGHT) {
+    // If the right mouse button is pressed, change the cube color to blue if (event.button === pc.MOUSEBUTTON_RIGHT) {
         this.entity.render.meshInstances[0].material = this.blueMaterial.resource;
     }